 So let's open up the Forecast tool:

-Next we'll choose how far into the future we want to forecast for:
+Next, choose how far into the future you want to forecast for:

-Next, we can optionally include a prediction interval, accounting for a certain degree of expected variance within a forecast.
+Next, you can optionally include a prediction interval, accounting for a certain degree of expected variance within a forecast.

-And then we can also account for Seasonality, taking the time of year into consideration in the forecast
+And then you can also account for Seasonality, considering the time of year in the forecast

-...then based on the data in ourtable. we will see a broken line forecast into the future.
-We can also see here the Prediction interval working in the range around the broken line:
+Then, based on the data in the table, you'll have a broken line forecast into the future.
+You can also access the Prediction interval working in the range around the broken line:

 Forecast Data